Trump says Russia-Ukraine ceasefire talks will begin immediately following call with Putin - Boston News, Weather, Sports | WHDH 7News

 “The conditions for that will be negotiated between the two parties, as it can only be, because they know details of a negotiation that nobody else would be aware of,” Trump said in a social media post.

-Trump said the call was “excellent,” adding, “If it wasn’t, I would say so now, rather than later.”
-The conversations came after the White House said the U.S. leader has grown “frustrated” with both leaders over the continuing war in Ukraine.
+Trump said the call with Putin was “excellent,” adding, “If it wasn’t, I would say so now, rather than later.”

+Later, speaking to reporters in the Oval Office, he noted the process has “got very big egos involved, I tell you.”

+“Big egos involved.
+But I think something’s going to happen and, if it doesn’t I’d just back away and they have to keep going,” Trump said.
+“This was a European situation.
+It should have remained a European situation.”

+“He’s grown weary and frustrated with both sides of the conflict,” White House press secretary Karoline Leavitt told reporters Monday before the calls.

+The Republican president is banking on the idea that his force of personality and personal history with Putin will be enough to break any impasse over a pause in the fighting.
+He dangled the prospect of reduced sanctions and increased trade with Russia should the war end.

-After the call, Putin said Russia was ready to continue discussing an end to the fighting, but he indicated there was no major breakthrough in what he termed a “very informative and very frank” conversation with Trump.
+After the call, Putin said Russia was ready to continue discussing an end to the fighting after a “very informative and very frank” conversation with Trump.
 Putin said the warring countries should “find compromises that would suit all parties.”

 Moscow, he said, will “propose and is ready to work with” Ukraine on a “memorandum” outlining the framework for “a possible future peace treaty.”

-“At the same time, I would like to note that, in general, Russia’s position is clear.
-The main thing for us is to eliminate the root causes of this crisis,” the Russian president said.
+But indicating that little had fundamentally changed about his demands, Putin said: “At the same time, I would like to note that, in general, Russia’s position is clear.
+The main thing for us is to eliminate the root causes of this crisis.”

-Trump has struggled to end a war that began with Russia’s invasion in February 2022.
-That makes these conversations a serious test of his reputation as a deal maker after having claimed he would quickly settle the conflict once he was back in the White House, if not even before he took office.
+Ukrainian President Volodymyr Zelenskyy said Monday that he reaffirmed to Trump that Ukraine is ready for a full and unconditional ceasefire.
+He urged the international community to maintain pressure on Moscow if it refuses to halt its invasion.

+“Ukraine doesn’t need to be persuaded — our representatives are ready to make real decisions.
+What’s needed is mirrored readiness from Russia for such result-oriented negotiations.”
+Zelenskyy said.

+Ushakov also said Trump and Putin could meet face-to-face at some point, but no timeline was set.

+Putin and Trump also talked about a Russia-U.S. prisoner exchange, which Ushakov said was “in the works” and envisioned Moscow and Washington releasing nine people each.
+Ushakov did not offer any other details.

-Trump expressed his hopes for a “productive day” Monday — and a ceasefire — but ahead of the call, Vice President JD Vance said Trump is “more than open” to walking away from trying to end the war if he feels Putin isn’t serious about negotiation.
+Speaking before the call, Vance said Trump could walk away from trying to end the war if he feels Putin isn’t serious about negotiation.

-“He’s grown weary and frustrated with both sides of the conflict,” White House press secretary Karoline Leavitt told reporters Monday ahead of the call.
-“He has made it clear to both sides that he wants to see a peaceful resolution and ceasefire as soon as possible.”

-The Republican president is banking on the idea that his force of personality and personal history with Putin will be enough to break any impasse over a pause in the fighting.

 “I’d say we’re more than open to walking away,” Vance told reporters before leaving Rome after meeting with Pope Leo XIV.
 Vance said Trump has been clear that the U.S. “is not going to spin its wheels here.
 We want to see outcomes.”